13 Jan Town celebrates Christmas and community

-How Huyton Village went from having the worse Christmas tree to a huge Christmas light switch on.
+How Huyton Village went from having the worst Christmas tree to a huge Christmas light switch on.

 Huyton Village went from being mocked for the ‘worst Christmas tree of the year’ (over many years) to 2,500+ people turning out for a Christmas light switch-on, When we frequently hear ‘there’s no shops, there’s nothing in [place] worth visiting for, I can buy it online’ is too simplistic.
 People still want a human connection but it comes in different formats than how we used to shop and the events in the build up to Christmas in Huyton show that.